Please note that as from 1st January 2015 Raglan Housing

 .
 New properties are advertised under the new name.
 Visit the website

 for contact details.

 Affordable Rented Properties

-The Government has introduced a new and more flexible form of social housing, known as Affordable Rent, which will be offered by housing associations on some of the properties advertised in the Homemove magazine.
-These properties will be advertised with rents set at no more than 80% of the local market rent.
-Tenants who bid and are successful on these types of properties will be offered a flexible tenancy which will last for a minimum of five years.
+The Government has introduced a new and more flexible form of social housing, known as Affordable Rent, which is offered by housing associations on some of the properties advertised in Homemove.
+These properties are advertised with rents set at no more than 80% of the local market rent.
+Tenants who bid and are successful on these types of properties are offered a flexible tenancy which lasts for a minimum of five years.

 Please make sure you look carefully at the advert before you bid to see what type of tenancy is being offered.
 If you have any questions about a property you should contact the landlord of the property directly.

 Click here for additional information about how Affordable Rent properties are let in Mid Sussex.

 Affinity Sutton offer all new tenants a Starter Tenancy for 12 months.
 During this time extra support is given and if the tenancy is conducted satisfactorily it will be converted to a permanent Assured Tenancy.